elewa-academy/Modular-Design/docs_src/02-dependency-injection/README.md

 ## Specifications

+No programming here.
+You'll be reading and analyzing the code provided in [this project's repo](https://github.com/elewa-academy/Modular-Design/tree/master/docs_src/02-dependency-injection/1-app-components-architecture).
+The app/component architecture is a way of organizing code that lets you mix & match functionalities, making it easy to adapt your applications for different environments and use cases.

+There are 8 total applications built from reusable components.
+Each application is significantly different in some little way, though they all use mostly the same source code.
+Your task is to run, analyze, and document each separate application.
+Your finished project will be a repository organized with branches.
+Each branch will analyze a singe application.
+Your branching structure will look like [look like this](https://stackoverflow.com/questions/3666953/showing-git-branch-structure)

 The finished product for this project will be a repo with 9 branches:
+1. A master branch with a README that explains this project and links to the other branches.
+2. 8 "app" branches

 * __master__: The main page describing what you did and what you learned in this project:
   * A good README
     * Including links to the different branches for each app